krenerd/ultimate-sr/README.md

 # Compatible Training Objective for Improving Perceptual Super-Resolution-Tensorflow 2

-Compatible Training Objective for Improving Perceptual Super-Resolution implemented in Tensorflow 2.0+.
+Compatible Training Objective for Improving Perceptual Super-Resolution implemented in Tensorflow 2.0+. :satisfied:

 This repository contains the implementation and training of the methods proposed in the paper Compatible Training Objective for Improving Perceptual Super-Resolution.(Link)